 As I was climbing the stairs thinking how was I going to tell Daughter about the destroyed snowman two jigsaw pieces fell together in my head.

 When making the snowman Daughter couldn’t work out what to use for the eyes and month.
-She couldn’t find any stones to use so had the brilliant idea of using dog biscuits, which worked brilliantly.
+She couldn’t find any stones so decided to use dog biscuits, which worked wonderfully.

 Unfortunately, it meant our fox visitor of the night before discovered this snack and basically ate the face off Daughter’s Snowman.